nkbt/react-debounce-input/README.md

 #### `forceNotifyOnBlur`: PropTypes.bool (default: true)

-Notification of current value will be sent immediately when focus leaves the input field.
-Enabled by-default.
-Notification value follows the same rule as with debounced notification, so if Length is less, then `minLength` - empty value `''` will be sent back.
+Same as `forceNotifyByEnter`, but notification will be sent when focus leaves the input field.

-*NOTE* if `onBlur` prop was present, it will be still invoked transparently.

 #### Arbitrary props will be transferred to rendered `<input>`